 Reposado tequila will be slightly darker in color, usually caramel.
 It is “rested” for a minimum of two months and a maximum of 12 months.

 Añejo tequila is rested for a minimum of one year and a maximum of three, deepening the color and flavor.
-Anything aged beyond three years is considered an extra añejo
+Anything aged beyond three years is considered an extra añejo.

 The amount of time it takes your tequila to reach its intended market depends entirely on how long it takes you to create a concrete brand identity, whether or not you partner with an established distiller, which categories you want to put out, and how long it takes your product to be approved by the council.